teweldemat/funcscript-1/js-port/examples/node/README.md

-# Node Walya Console
+# Node FunscScript Console

-Sample CLI that evaluates Walya expressions with the JavaScript runtime.
+Sample CLI that evaluates FunscScript expressions with the JavaScript runtime.
 Use it directly with an argument:

 ```sh
 npm install